 Virgin Media broadband moving home

 Unlike BT and Sky, Virgin Media runs on its own cable network.
-Therefore, Virgin Media broadband is available in fewer locations than some other providers.
+Therefore, Virgin Media broadband is less widely available than some other providers.
 You can check to see if Virgin Media is available at your new address on the Virgin Media moving home page.